zachvalenta/jvns.ca/content/post/2016-10-16-whats-devops.markdown

 When I learned what "continuous integration" was (merging your changes into master after working on them for 1-2 days instead of waiting weeks) I was like "uh, wait, what else would you do?".
-A lot of the stuff in tihs book was like that -- I hadn't realized that this was a choice my organization was making, I thought that was just how things were!
+A lot of the stuff in this book was like that -- I hadn't realized that this was a choice my organization was making, I thought that was just how things were!

 But of course any organizational choice (like continuous integration,